KScriven/ru/README.md

 # ru :bowtie:

-ru is a bot library that can be required and integrated with a BBC Slack channel.  ru is able to respond to direct Slack messages and Slack slash commands
+ru is a bot library that can be required and integrated and used within a BBC Slack channel.  ru is able to respond to direct Slack messages, channel actions and configured Slash commands.

 # Installation